apache/pulsar/site2/docs/getting-started-helm.md

     - Type `http://pulsar-mini-broker:8080` for the field `Service URL` in the popup window.
     - Click `Confirm` button in the popup window.

-4. After successfully created an environment, you will be redirected to the `tenants` page of that environment.
-Then you can create `tenants`, `namespaces` and `topics` using Pulsar Manager.
+4. After successfully created an environment, you are redirected to the `tenants` page of that environment.
+Then you can create `tenants`, `namespaces` and `topics` using the Pulsar Manager.

-## Step 5: Use Prometheus and Grafana to monitor the cluster
+## Step 5: Use Prometheus and Grafana to monitor cluster

 Grafana is an open-source visualization tool, which can be used for visualizing time series data into dashboards.